Honduran cuisine

 Other typical dishes are montucas or corn tamales, stuffed tortillas, and tamales wrapped in plantain leaves.
-Typical Honduran dishes also include an abundant selection of tropical fruits such as papaya, pineapple, plum, sapote, passion fruit, and bananas, which are prepared in many ways while they are still green.
+Typical Honduran dishes also include a wide variety of tropical fruits such as papaya, pineapple, plum, sapote, passion fruit, and bananas, which are prepared in many ways while they are still green.

-Common beverages for dinner or lunch include soft drinks, agua de nance and horchata.
-A popular bottled soft drink is banana-flavored Tropical Banana.
+Common beverages served with dinner or lunch include soft drinks, agua de nance and horchata.
+A well-known domestic bottled soft drink is banana-flavored Tropical Banana.